LuvTrails launch ‘Segments’ as essential tool for trail management

 Then, in recent months due to COVID-19, you saw thousands of more people flocking to those trails and you experienced overcrowding, parking congestion, trashing, and increasing trail user conflict.
 And you wondered how many (more) trail users are there nowadays and how many of them really care about your favorite trails and are willing to contribute to its maintenance?

 For many years lots of different trail counters, mechanical and human, have been used to count trail users with more or less useful results.
-It is one thing to count people on trails but another to know if they are repeat users, who they are and what motivates them.
-Mechanical counting is also extremely limited, or very costly if you really want to apply the process to all trails, especially when it comes to counting biking, hiking and running trail users on more than the main arterials.
+It is one thing to count people on trails but another to know if they are repeating users, who they are, and what motivates them.
+Mechanical counting is also extremely limited, or very costly if you really want to apply the process to all trails, especially when it comes to counting biking, hiking, and running trail users on more than the main arterials.

-Since we have launched LuvTrails a year ago and regularly spoke to volunteer trail organizations who build and maintain most soft-surface trails we have heard this question raised time and time again.
+Since we launched LuvTrails a year ago and regularly spoke to volunteer trail organizations that build and maintain most soft-surface trails we have heard this question raised time and time again.

-In response, our LuvTrails-Trailcare team designed a method to make it easy for trail users to donate to the local volunteer trail groups who look after the trails.
+In response, our LuvTrails-Trailcare team designed a method to make it easy for trail users to donate to the local volunteer trail groups that look after the trails.

 Secondly, we’ve built a “Segments” tool.
 Using the same GPS data we generate a dynamic, real-time list of Strava segments reflecting where Trailcare users ride/hike/run and match that with the amount they donate to those segments.

 For the first time, trail organizations (and landowners and park managers) have real data on who, how, when, and for what purpose trail users are on their trails – all their trails, even the shortest, remotest, less-traveled ones.
 It is a live data feed 24/7/365.
 And because we know who the trail users are, groups have a way to communicate with them, if needed and users opt-in.